Mike Mondo: Major League Wrestling (2019)

 On July 24, 2019, it was announced that Squad members Mondo and Kenny Dykstra were now signed to Major League Wrestling (MLW).
 They would go on to debut at that month's Never Say Never show.

+National Wrestling Alliance (2025–present)

+On the January 7, 2025, episode of NWA Power, Mondo made his debut, defeating Boz.
+On the April 8 episode of Powerr, Mondo challenged Mims for the NWA National Championship, but was unsuccessful.
+He would later go on to defeat Mims for the NWA National Championship at NWA 77th Anniversary Show on August 16, 2025.

 Personal life

 Brendli played football in middle and high school.
 Brendli is good friends with his former Spirit Squad teammate Nick Nemeth (better known as Dolph Ziggler), and the two lived together in Florida until 2008.
 On June 1, 2008, Brendli was arrested for driving under the influence in Florida.
-He was released the next day after posting US$500 bail.
+He was released the next day after posting $500 bail.